Frequently asked questions

 The Viasat satellite dish is about the same size as a satellite TV dish.
 Viasat Wi-Fi modems and gateways are about the size of a large book.
 Our new Viasat Wi-Fi modem and gateway also includes a built-in wireless router.

 A Viasat dish does not necessarily have to be permanently installed on your home.
 In many cases, your dish can be installed to a 4-foot pole mount, which is mounted on the ground near the home.
-Fixed options include a roof mount, wall mount, brick mount, side mount, under-eave mount, and stub mount.
+Fixed options include a roof mount, wall mount, non-penetrating roof mount, and under-eave mount.

 No, Viasat customers cannot install their own satellite dishes.
 Installation requires a trained technician to make sure that the dish is pointed at the satellite accurately and to verify that all connections are properly made.